ideal-lab5/Grants-Program/applications/iris_followup.md

 #### Proxy Nodes and offchain clients for data ingestion/ejection

 Proxy nodes form the basis of secure data ingestion and ejection from the network.
-Ultimately, these nodes will be responsible for powering Iris's proxy re-encryption mechanism.
-This mechanism is out of the scope of the current proposal, however, we will create this node role to provide the foundation for subsequent work in which the proxy re-encryption scheme will be implemented, as well as make data ingestion/ejection workflows easier for data owners and conusmers.
+Ultimately, these nodes will be responsible for powering Iris's threshold encryption mechanism.
+This mechanism is out of the scope of the current proposal, however, we will create this node role to provide the foundation for subsequent work in which the threshold encryption scheme will be implemented, as well as make data ingestion/ejection workflows easier for data owners and consumers.
 In the implementation proposed here, these nodes simply act as ingress and egress points to/from the IPFS network.
-Additionally, we will implement zk proofs that are submitted on-chain once the offchain worker adds data to IPFS and publishes the cid onchain (which results in the creation of a data asset).
 Though proxy nodes do not increase the security of the network at this point, they do remove the dependency on data consumers and data owner to run a full Iris node to enable data ingestion and ejection.

 Putting data spaces and proxy nodes together, we arrive at the following design: